BP cuts spending by quarter, lowers U.S. shale output

-LONDON (Reuters) - BP on Wednesday cut its 2020 spending plans by 25% and will reduce output from its U.S. shale oil and gas business in the face of the collapse in oil prices triggered by the corononavirus outbreak.
+LONDON (Reuters) - BP cut its 2020 spending plan by 25% and will reduce output from its U.S. shale oil and gas business in the face of the collapse in oil prices triggered by the corononavirus outbreak, it said on Wednesday.

-BP and other big oil and gas companies are having to rein in spending sharply following the collapse in oil prices driven by a slump in demand because of the coronavirus crisis and a price war between top exporters Saudi Arabia and Russia.

 “This may be the most brutal environment for oil and gas businesses in decades,” CEO Bernard Looney said in a statement.

-The company said it planned to spend $12 billion this year, joining rivals that have announced cuts of around 20% in annual spending on average.
-BP had previously said its 2020 spending would be “at the lower end” of a $15 to $17 billion range. [nL8N2BI4DL]
+The London-based company said it plans to spend $12 billion this year, joining its peers that have announced cuts of around 20% in annual spending on average.
+BP had previously said its 2020 spending would be “at the lower end” of a $15 to $17 billion range.

 That will include a $1 billion reduction in investment in its shale business, known as BPX, where production can be switched on and off relatively quickly, representing a 50% drop from 2019 investment levels.